-Points 101: The Why, What, and How of Points
+Points 101: What, Why, and How of Points

 Points that.
 Points this.
 You may have heard about this vague idea of points, but never really understood or figured out how they exactly work.
 You might even have many points accumulated from your credit cards but aren't sure the best way to use them.